 Drive 10 minutes east to St. Christoph, which itself played a key role in opening the Arlberg to international visitors.
 In the 14th century a local swineherd opened an inn for travelers to seek refuge from the mountains in St. Christoph.
 The amazing thing: this inn still exists and became the elegant Arlberg 1800 Resort, which still forms the heart of the village.

 Head to Arlberg 1800 for an elevated lunch at one of the hotel’s superb restaurants.
 Let the chefs surprise you with their creative blend of international and Alpine flavors.

-Take a stroll around St. Christoph (it won’t take you longer than half an hour) and come back to Arlberg 1800 for a special treat: head sommelier Adi Werner has the world’s largest collection of magnum bottles hidden away underneath the resort.
+Take a stroll around St. Christoph (it won’t take you longer than half an hour) and come back to Arlberg 1800 for a special treat: Adi Werner and his knowledgeable team of sommeliers have the world’s largest collection of magnum bottles hidden away underneath the resort.
 Take a tour of the breathtaking cellar and treat yourself to an Alpine wine tasting by prior appointment.